 it would have zero impact on MIG welding.

-welding industry there has never been a need for MIG gas
+welding industry, there has never been a need for any MIG gas

-mixes that contain oxygen, however their has always been a
+mix that contains oxygen, however their has always been a

 great need for industrial gas companies to sell their

 abundant, low cost supply of oxygen and a need to annualy keep their share holders happy by increasing their industrial gas margins.
 Ed.
 Craig 1991.